POM: Prescription only medicine

 Pale-Blue, circular, flat bevelled-edge, uncoated tablets impressed 'C' on one face and the identifying letters 'VH' on the reverse.

-1) Treatment of herpes simplex virus infections of the skin and mucous membranes including initial and recurrent genital herpes (excluding severe HSV infections in immunocompromised children).
+1) Treatment of herpes simplex virus infections of the skin and mucous membranes including initial and recurrent genital herpes (excluding neonatal HSV and severe HSV infections in immunocompromised children).